-The RO/Scorer can adjust a boat's score without a hearing if it does not start or finish correctly, does not sail the course, has been disqualified under 30.3 (U flag) or 30.4 (Black Flag), has been scored on the water in accordance with Para 2.5, or receives redress under para 5.7.
-Only a protest committee/arbitrator may take any other action which worsens a boat's score.
+The RO/Scorer can adjust a boat's score without a hearing if it does not start or finish correctly, has been scored on the water in accordance with Para 2.5 or receives redress under para 5.7.
+Only a protest committee/arbitrator may take any other action that worsens a boat's score.